shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/making-advanced-e-voting-dapp-avalanche-fuji-using-trufle.md

 # Fund the account and run migrations on the C-Chain

 When deploying smart contracts to the C-Chain, it will require some deployment cost.
-As you can see inside `truffle-config.js`, HDWallet Provider will help us in deploying on Fuji C-chain and deployment cost will be managed by account whose mnemonic has been stored in the `.env` file.
+As you can see inside `truffle-config.js`, HDWallet Provider will help us in deploying on Fuji C-chain and the deployment cost will be managed by the account whose mnemonic has been stored in the `.env` file.
 Therefore we need to fund the account.

-### Fund your account
+**Fund your account**

 Fund your account using the the faucet link [https://faucet.avax-test.network/](https://faucet.avax-test.network/) and pasting your Fuji's C-Chain address in the input field.
 You'll need to send at least `135422040` nAVAX to the account to cover the cost of contract deployments.
 Here nAVAX refers to nano AVAX, which is one-billionth of an AVAX token.
 Minimum AVAX required for deployment, will vary from contract to contract, depending upon what variables and data structures our contract is using.
 Though funding through faucet would give you enough `AVAX` to run multiple deployments and transactions on the network.